 Young children relate to the character of little Llama in the various stories in this series.
 Rhyming text and colorful illustrations paired with meaningful topics such as separation anxiety, sharing, bullying, and tantrums is a recipe for success with the early childhood crowd!

-You may notice that The Kissing Hand and The Gingerbread Man are missing from my list.
+You may notice that The Kissing Hand and The Gingerbread Man are missing from my back to school pre k book list.
 While I feel that these books are good books, I don’t choose to read them at the beginning of the year for the reasons listed above.

 More Book Lists from Pre-K Pages